 Being in good health is essential to sperm health.
 We look at your diet and lifestyle to see if any changes are needed to help improve your fertility.

-When your results are ready you will see one of our fertility specialists for an hour-long private fertility consultation, where we will go through your results and you can ask any questions.
+When your results are ready you will see one of our fertility specialists for a 30 minute private fertility consultation, where we will go through your results and you can ask any questions.

 Your doctor will explain what your results mean for your fertility health and next steps to help you achieve pregnancy, either naturally or with our help if an issue is found.